 For preppers on a tight Ramen noodle-style budget (I can relate), Varsity Tutors is by far the most affordable LSAT tutoring option.
 Not only do I include them on this rundown because they’re inexpensive, but I also like how you can choose a tutor from hundreds of options on their website.
 You also have the option to use a matching tool to link you with the best fit.

-Varsity Tutors doesn’t follow a defined teaching framework, which means its tutors all have their own methods of teaching.
+Varsity Tutors doesn’t follow a defined teaching framework, which means its tutors all have their own methods of teaching – making it a bit difficult for me to vet the quality or calibre of the tutors.
 This could either be advantageous or a setback – a double-edged sword — depending on how you learn or what you’re looking for.
-Most tutors from other companies follow specific strategies or methods that are proven to help students.

 Regardless, the per-hour rate is hard to beat.
 Varsity Tutors offers options as low as $25/hour, which is extremely affordable in the LSAT world compared to other options.
 Also, their practice tests are top-notch.